UK on course for telematics insurance ‘boom’

 Realising the benefits of telematics

-Telematics can have big benefits as far as insurance costs are concerned.
-The technology tracks driving habits and, for safe drivers, can lead to reduced insurance premiums that reflect their good habits.
+Telematics systems can have big benefits as far as insurance costs are concerned.
+The technology tracks driving behaviour habits and, for safe drivers, can lead to reduced insurance premiums that reflect their good habits.

-Compare the Market pointed out that telematics policies are not yet the norm in the insurance industry, but forthcoming trends suggest they could become increasingly common and familiar in the near future.
+Compare the Market pointed out that telematics policies are not yet the norm in the insurance industry, but forthcoming trends suggest that telematics devices could become increasingly common and familiar in the near future.

 The company’s research showed that only two per cent of people are currently using this technology, but ten per cent of drivers are expected to switch to insurance cover that uses telematics in the near future.

 Opportunities to lower policy costs will be welcomed by drivers and fleet managers across the UK.
 The survey found that more than two-thirds (68 per cent) of people expect the price of car insurance to increase over the next three to five years.

 Dan Hutson, head of motor insurance at Compare the Market, said introducing telematics technology is a “great way to reduce the cost of insurance”.

 He added: “It can also make drivers more conscious of their driving habits, which can only improve road safety.
 It has taken some time, but telematic policies will become a lot more common and could well become the standard across the UK in future.”